Steph Davis, vegan climber

 She is believed to be the only woman to have free-soloed at 5.11 grade.
 In 2003 she climbed El Capitan, a 900 metre vertical climb in Yosemite national park, in one day.
 Only one woman had done so before.
 In 2005 she free-climbed the Salanthe Wall on El Capitan, which had never been free-climbed by a woman before.
 She also became the first woman to climb Torre Egger in Patagonia in one day.

-In March 2013 she was featured on the cover of 'Climbing' magazine when a video of her crack climb in Mineral Canyon.
+In March 2013 she was featured on the cover of 'Climbing' magazine when a video of her crack climb in Mineral Canyon was released.

 Steph is also a vegan.
 She says she is “endlessly interested in nutrition and performance effects” , and turned vegan in 2002 aside from organic milk in coffee, which she gave up in 2008.
 On her blog at the time she noted that she was feeling “stronger and healthier than ever before.... overall feeling more fit than ever.”